 - Anemia.
-If hemorrhoids bleed too much, they can deprive your red blood cells of oxygen.
-This can cause fatigue, shortness of breath, headaches, and dizziness as the blood supply carries less oxygen around your body.
+If hemorrhoids bleed too much, this can cause fatigue, shortness of breath, headaches, and dizziness due to loss of blood.

 - Prolapse.
 Prolapsed hemorrhoids can cause pain or discomfort when you sit or pass a bowel movement.

 - Blood clots.
 Thrombosis is more likely to be a complication of an external hemorrhoid.
-Blood clots can cause increasingly unbearable pain and itching.
+Blood clots can cause pain and itching that can become severe.

 - Infection.
 Bacteria can get into hemorrhoids that are bleeding and infect the tissue.
-Untreated infections can sometimes cause serious complications, such as tissue death, abscesses, and fever.
+Untreated infections can sometimes cause serious complications, like tissue death, abscesses, and fever.